 - Be authentic: “Be real, so don’t try and copy anyone else.
 Make your own ideas and own the space around them.”

 - Be transparent: “Be open to sharing information with others.”

 If learning is about engagement, training is about adding confidence to the mix.
 “I kept these three points in my mind,” says Kunal, “and they empowered me to start something that might make a change.”

 Inspired to get started?
-Google’s Academy for Ads e-learning paths are ready wherever and whenever you are.
+Google’s Skillshop e-learning paths are ready wherever and whenever you are.
 Start with mobile-first transformation or search for a specific topic.